GLOBAL AI CREDENTIAL · 21 COUNTRIES · DEVELOPED UNDER ISO/IEC 17024 PRINCIPLES

 Governed, not sold.

-CAIS is governed by the vendor-neutral, practitioner-governed GAISB™ Standards Council — an independent body of AI practitioners, academics, and governance leaders (currently in Founding Charter Phase).
+GAISB is governed by the vendor-neutral, practitioner-governed GAISB™ Standards Council — an independent body of AI practitioners, academics, and governance leaders.
 The credential is not owned by a vendor, a platform, or a single company.
 It belongs to the profession.

 02